Kitware/CMake/Help/manual/cmake-presets.7.rst

 ``name``

   A required string representing the machine-friendly name of the preset.
-  This identifier is used in the ``--preset`` argument.
+  This identifier is used in the
+  :ref:`cmake --build --preset <Build Tool Mode>` option.
   There must not be two presets (configure, build, or test) in the union of ``CMakePresets.json`` and ``CMakeUserPresets.json`` in the same directory with the same name.